-This is running update of Code Enforcement issues: ordinances, policies, FAQ, State Resource Links, etc.
+This is a running update of Code Enforcement issues: ordinances, policies, FAQ, State Resource Links, etc.

 Town of Raymond

 Changes were passed at the 2013 Annual Town Meeting in the following areas: